zanematthew/quilt/readme.md

 1. Dynamically generate actions and filters
 1. Display settings as a single page or tab interface
 1. Determine to display settings as "theme options" or as plugin "settings"
+1. Visit your WordPress admin

 # Usage

-1. Include the needed PHP files
+1. Download the following PHP files:
+1. Place them in `lib/`
+1. Require them in your code
-1. Add the PHP code for the settings
+1. Set the defines

+get_template_directory_uri()

 You can copy paste the following and place it in your `functions.php`, or in a plugin file.
 Note you must require the needed php files.